1st/python-on-macos/README.md

-How to setup python environment on Mac OS X Yosemite
+How to setup python environment on Mac OS X Yosemite and El Capitan
 =============

-On this page I describe how to setup `python` environment on `Mac OS X Yosemite (10.10)`.
+On this page I describe how to setup `python` environment on `Mac OS X Yosemite (10.10)` and `El Capitan (10.11)`

 Know issues
 ----------

-Now don't work some applications on OS X Yosemite:
-- [Gmail doesn't work - Mail app crashes on Yosemite](https://miapple.me/fixing-mac-os-x-10-10-yosemite-gmail-bug-mail-app/).
-After update from Mavericks to Yosemite I have troubles with Mail app - it turned off after few seconds after launch.
-I have found this solution and it works well for me.
-Try it.
-It's easy and solve your problem.
-As I understand this problem appear if you have a lot of messages (1000+) into Gmail Inbox
-- `mongodb` - was problem in Beta version of yosemite.
-In final version it was solved
+Nothing yet.

 HomeBrew